 Maybe Punk Planet made Metroschifter proudest: “There are very few bands that are putting out such challenging albums.
 It’s incredible.
 Three cheers for the Metroschifter!”

 All three members of Metroschifter have collaborated with each other on a variety of other projects in the time since the band was regularly active.
-And all members are also currently in other groups; Chris Reinstatler performs in Brett Ralph’s Kentucky Chrome Revue; Scott Ritcher is in the group Best Actress; Pat McClimans leads Lafayette, Indiana’s Root Hog.
+Chris Reinstaller has performed in Brett Ralph’s Kentucky Chrome Revue; Scott Ritcher has done solo work and recorded in the group Best Actress; Pat McClimans has done work with Lafayette, Indiana’s Root Hog as well as the Pat McClimans Group.
 Ritcher also ran in the 1998 election for Louisville mayor and was a 2008 candidate for Kentucky’s state senate.

 After taking about six years off between 1999 and 2005, they returned to the stage for a series of exciting sold-out shows in Louisville.
 Always trying to keep it interesting, the opening act for the first return performance was a spelling bee in which audience members competed against bassist Pat McClimans.
 He lost.
 Since their return, they have picked tiny, ridiculous ticket prices ranging from $1.79 to $2.44 in their hometown to dispel rumors they were reuniting to make money.
 They tried to start a new band, but it didn’t feel right, so they decided to just be the Metroschifter.